 Living trusts are trusts that start to function while you are alive.
 They come in many forms, including revocable living trusts and irrevocable living trusts.
 A revocable living trust allows you to make changes to the trust and (as the name implies) revoke it.
 It is an effective instrument to avoid probate.
 However, New Jersey has a very simple probate process.
 There are other kinds of living trusts — irrevocable trusts — that are more beneficial for tax purposes and that help take care of people with disabilities by protecting their assets from catastrophic medical expenses.

-At Michael A. Manna & Associates, our Ridgewood living trust lawyers understand the many creative uses of living trusts and other estate planning options available to our clients.
+At The Manna Helmy Law Group, our Ridgewood living trust lawyers understand the many creative uses of living trusts and other estate planning options available to our clients.
 We will help you form an estate plan that protects your assets and minimizes tax liability.

 Minimizing Taxes Through Irrevocable Living Trusts